 Learn to Fly Fish: Lehigh University and their local TU chapter every school year throws a learn to fly fish event on campus.
-Where students learn the fundamentals about TU, Casting, and Casting.
+Where students learn the fundamentals about TU, Casting, and Tying.
 The event was featured in the 2015 winter issue of TROUT which describes the event in more detail.

-Contact Andrew Loffredo to get a copy of the article.
+Contact the TU Costa 5 Rivers Copydinator to get a copy of the article.